evanx/redex/README.md

 - enable the configuration of multiple "processor" instances
 - enable sequential message-passing between processors

 Someone else might want to re-implement something similar in Go, Rust, D, Elixer, etc. I think that would be a great idea.
 Still, having a Node implementation is useful, at least for JavaScript developers.
 We have chosen ES7 (via Babel), and might extend with TypeScript in future.
-Other implementations that transpile to JavaScript would also be interesting, e.g. CoffeeScript, ClojureScript, et al. If you have something similar, please let me know, as I should list other options, and compare and contrast.
+Other implementations that transpile to JavaScript would also be interesting, e.g. CoffeeScript, ClojureScript, et al. If you have something similar, please let me know.
+I should list alternatives, and compare and contrast.

 ## Road map